Nicopiwi/emotion-valence-classifier/README.md

 - Two notebooks with the model implementation

 **Notes**
-- In order to replicalte the results, download the dataset from OpenNeuro and put it into './dataset/' directory and then create a preprocessed_data directory so that the preprocessed data can be saved into that path.
+- In order to replicalte the results, download the dataset from OpenNeuro and put it into `./dataset/` directory and then create a preprocessed_data directory so that the preprocessed data can be saved into that path.
+- Please download the EEGNet Model implementation and pretrained weights from this [https://github.com/vlawhern/arl-eegmodels/tree/master](link).
 -